FrankMullerIV/Portfolio/README.md

   </ul>

 <p>
 This enhancement expanded the Ingredient Explorer database to support European Ingredient codes aka E-numbers, allowing users to view correct ingredient descriptions for food additives listed by code (e.g., E213 refers to Calcium Benzoate).
-It demonstrates my ability to maintain and adapt databases with real-world data and ensure compatibility with international ingredient standards.
+It demonstrates my ability to maintain and adapt databases with real-world data and ensure compatibility with international standards.
 </p>

 <table>